advntgs/advblog/README.md

 Change the image name to reflect the image you uploaded.
 Do not change the path though.
 For example, `assets/images/blog003.jpg`

 Tags are optional. `sticky` means that post will go inside of the large rectangle. `featured` means the post will go in the featured list on the bottom right of the page.
 You can use one, both, or neither.
 I recommend removing `sticky` from a post already containing it when you plan to sticky a new post.

-Please refer to the [Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/) to learn about writing in markdown.

 To add images, enter `assets` folder.
 Within assets, enter `images` folder.
 Click **Upload Files**.
 Use the set naming convention of `blog00X` to name images for posts.
 Try to use `.jpg` images.